-Nearly everyone is sensitive to mosquito bites but, for those with a severe allergy, symptoms can be more than just annoying—they can be downright serious.
+Nearly everyone is sensitive to mosquito bites.
+But for those with severe allergies, symptoms can be more than just annoying: they can be downright serious.
 Most bites occur at either dusk or dawn, when mosquitoes are most active.
-While male mosquitoes are harmless—feeding only on nectar and water—the females of the species are out for blood.
+While male mosquitoes are harmless — feeding only on nectar and water — the females of the species are out for blood.

 - large area of itching

 - bruises near the site of the bite

 - anaphylaxis (a rare, life-threatening condition that results in swelling in the throat and wheezing and requires immediate medical attention)

 Allergic reactions aren't the only concern regarding mosquito bites.
 Mosquitoes can also transmit serious diseases, such as:

 - dengue fever